luisboch/godot_field_of_view/README.md

 </ul>
 <b>Configurations</b>
 <ul>
   <li><b>View Detail:</b>Int, Indicate the number of rays created to check the Fov area, greater value will be more precise with hight cost.
-Check and test to</li>
+Check and test to discover good vale</li>
   <li><b>Field of View:</b> In degrees, configure the view angle</li>
   <li><b>Radius Warn:</b> Float, radius to configure warn area</li>
   <li><b>Radius Danger:</b> Float, radius to configure danger area, must be lower than <i>Radius Warn</i></li>